Who We Are

 Green in Real Life is a New Zealand based personal blog, focused on gardening and every day greener living.
 Our website address is https://www.greeninreallife.com.
 You can read more on our About page.

 Under New Zealand law, the collection and disclosure of personal data is governed by The Privacy Act.
 You can read more about The Privacy Act via the Office of the Privacy Commissioner.
 Consumer has also created an easy to understand overview of New Zealand Privacy Law.
-The online world is always evolving and we endeavour to adopt better practices, where feasible, above and beyond the requirements of the Act.

 Website Visitor Data

 Websites and other online tools collect and use a variety of information about their visitors.
 Cookies (and similar) are small pieces of data sent from sites you visit to your browser (if permitted).
 Most sites have some form of cookie activity happening in the background.
 They are commonly used to help users navigate efficiently (e.g. saved settings, browser format, language preferences) and/or to provide site owners with information (e.g. traffic analytics for improvement).

 Importantly for our readers, cookies and other data tools are an integral part of how we keep this blog operating, maintain free reader access, and improve both our content and construct over time.

 When you visit Green in Real Life, there are a number of ways in which cookies may be applied and/or data may be used.
 These may include: